-Objectives: Objectives Pelvic floor disorders span a broad spectrum of common illnesses that impact the pelvic floor area in various ways.
+Purpose: Pelvic floor disorders span a broad spectrum of common illnesses that impact the pelvic floor area in various ways.
 These conditions have a substantial financial, emotional, and physical impact on people, families, and society as a whole.
-Several pelvic floor disorders are managed and prevented with kinesio taping (KT).
-There is not enough research on KT in pelvic floor disorders.
-The precise impact of this therapy approach on different pelvic floor issues is therefore unclear.
-To gain a clearer understanding the effects of KT in the treatment of various pelvic floor dysfunctions, the current study set out to conduct a systematic evaluation of all relevant randomized controlled trials (RCTs).
+Kinesio taping (KT) is utilized in the management and prevention of several pelvic floor disorders; however, there is insufficient research on KT’s effectiveness in this context.
+Consequently, the precise impact of this therapeutic approach on different pelvic floor issues remains unclear.
+To gain a better understanding of the effects of KT on the treatment of various pelvic floor dysfunctions, the current study aimed to conduct a systematic evaluation of all relevant randomized controlled trials (RCTs).

-Results: There was insufficient evidence to suggest that incorporating KT is more clinically effective than placebo or some of other physiotherapy treatment modalities at urinary and defecatory dysfunctions and pelvic girdle pain including significant decrease in the frequency of incontinence occurrences and depression test results have positive effects on defecation frequency, duration, consistency, strain, pain and ultimately improvement of quality of life.
+Results: There was insufficient evidence to suggest that incorporating KT is more clinically effective than placebo or some of other physiotherapy treatment modalities for urinary and defecatory dysfunctions and pelvic girdle pain.
+However, significant decreases were noted in the frequency of incontinence occurrences, and positive effects were observed on depression test results, defecation frequency (DF), duration, consistency, strain, pain, and ultimately improvement in quality of life.

-Discussion: The findings revealed that the KT alone or in combination of other physiotherapy treatment modalities, have beneficial effects on some pelvic floor dysfunctions but because of limitations of studies, this research area needs more valuable evidences.
+Conclusion: The findings revealed that the KT alone or in combination of other physiotherapy treatment modalities, have beneficial effects on some pelvic floor dysfunctions.
+However, due to the limitations of the studies, this research area requires more substantial evidence.

 Type of Study: